 Daycare can and should be a rewarding experience for both dogs and owners alike.
 Our goal is to provide a safe, fun, and clean environment where dogs can be dogs!
 We accomplish this by getting to know each dog and splitting them into multiple supervised playgroups based on things like size, age, energy level and style of play.
 Not every dog that attends daycare is physically running around and wrestling all day, in fact many dogs simply enjoy hanging out with the other dogs and people.
 This is often enough to make them tired when they go home.
 Think of it as an all day doggy “mixer”!
 There are also plenty of corners and hiding spots away from the action to take a nap if they so choose.

 Each weekday we give the dogs a break between 12-2pm.
-During this time each dog goes into a crate (let us know if your dog cannot be crated) and we give each of them a dish of water to help them rehydrate, which is especially important during the warmer months.
+During this time each dog goes into a crate and we give each of them a dish of water to help them rehydrate, which is especially important during the warmer months.
 We turn down the lights, turn on some calming music, and let them rest.
 Due to allergies and stomach issues experienced by many of our guests, we do not give treats or food unless it is brought by the owner.
 There are no drop offs or pick ups allowed during this break as our doors are closed to the public during this time.

 ENROLLMENT: To get your dog started in daycare at Happy Hounds, we require an initial “trial day” where we can get to know your dog and determine their suitability for group play.
-We also require that you provide us with copies of your dog’s shot records showing they are up to date on their Rabies, Distemper, and Parvovirus (for puppies) vaccinations prior to their trial day.
+We also require that you provide us with copies of your dog’s shot records showing they are up to date on Rabies, Distemper, and Parvovirus (for puppies) vaccinations prior to their trial day.
 All dogs nine months and older must be spayed or neutered.
 To get a jump start on your pups enrollment CLICK HERE!

 Over 3,200 square feet of our 6,800 square foot facility are allocated to secured indoor/outdoor play space.